surbhi18/personal-website/content/publication/efficiently-learning-adversarially-robust-halfspaces-with-noise/index.md

   - Surbhi Goel
   - Ilias Diakonikolas
   - Nathan Srebro
-publication: International Conference on Machine Learning
+publication: International Conference on Machine Learning (ICML) 2020
-publication_short: ICML
+publication_short: ICML 2020
 abstract: "We study the problem of learning adversarially robust halfspaces in the distribution-independent setting.
 In the realizable setting, we provide necessary and sufficient conditions on the adversarial perturbation sets under